mlhpdx/cloudformation-examples/global-accelerator/Readme.md

 ## BYOB(ucket) and "real" Domain

-By default this solution creates a HostedZone called "", which won't be resolvable.
+By default this solution creates a HostedZone called "not-a-real-domain.net", which probably won't be resolvable.
 You can specify a custom domain name (i.e. one you own) for the GX by setting the environment variable `DOMAIN_NAME` before running `./deploy.sh`.
 In that case you'll get subdomain names for each GX that can be used for real, and still have global IP addresses (the best of both worlds).

 This solution also creates a bucket for deployment artifacts (e.g. the output of SAM).
 If you want to use a bucket of your own, just set the environment variable `BUCKET_NAME` prior to running the deploy script.
 You can also set the environment variable `BUCKET_PREFIX` to specify where in the bucket the artifacts will be created (maps to the `--s3-prefix` command option for the SAM and AWS CLIs).